-With your job object clearly defined you will be able to decide on the experiences, training, and abilities that you posses and that are the most relevant to the position you wish to obtain.
+With the job objective clearly defined one will be able to decide on the experiences, training, and abilities that one possesses and that are the most relevant to the position one wishes to obtain.

-If you are applying for several different positions, you should adapt your resume to each one.
+If one is applying for several different positions, one should adapt one's resume accordingly to the positions applying for.

-An alternative to the job objective statement

-You could use a title next to your name or near the top of your resume.
+An alternative to the job objective statement - One could use a title next to one's name or near the top of one's resume:

-Sally Jones, Marketing Professional

-Henry Mathews, Investigative Reporter
+Sally Jones, Marketing Professional Henry Mathews, Investigative Reporter